RafaelCenzano/MARVIN_2.0/README.md

 ## Installation
 You need python2.7 and pip.

+Make sure to run the setup.py in the MARVIN2.0 directory

 This project uses has a setup.py that should work on MAC, Windows, and most Linux distributions:
 ```
 git clone https://github.com/SavageCoder77/MARVIN_2.0.git
 python2.7 setup.py
 ```
-For Windows you will need to type the whole path to your python2.7 most likely C:\Python27 if you installed it in the default location

 ## Usage
 To start Marvin you run if your in Linux and MacOS terminal: